lorikayman/RebisTheory/src/lib/rebis_theory.md

   The Champion Helm is similar to [Ancient Plate Helm](https://wiki.spiralknights.com/Ancient_Plate_Helm) whose belonging was rather ambiguous due to unknown origin and themes, yet those plated helms, including [Volcanic Plate Helm](https://wiki.spiralknights.com/Volcanic_Plate_Helm) possess a unique for them face plate of 2 vertical colums of 2 occulariums.
 We wkeep this design in mind as we get to the analysis of [volcanic gear](#volcanic-elements).

+  Overall theme of heavenly kingdom and valkyries seem to point that the kingdom in question and valkyries being its guardians, is a stand-in for, fittingly, __Valhalla__.

 - [Rider Mantles](https://wiki.spiralknights.com/Rider_Mantle) have prismatic elements incorporated in their designs, specifically, [wings of fury, storms and frenzy](https://wiki.spiralknights.com/Wings_of_Fury#Wings_of_Fury) or [regular prismatic wings](https://wiki.spiralknights.com/Wings).

   The [Eye of fury](https://wiki.spiralknights.com/Eye_of_fury) exists separately, but allows for a motif of rage to be extended onto those species, rather than delegated to tortomega exclusively.
 It may be the case of _rage element being present or manifested in modern day Cradle only through tortodrones_, which would seem to be a more plausible explanation without breaking an established system.

+  This notion of rage or fury coupled with the lightning motif of riders may provide further character to the potentially avian nature of this civilization, given context of heavenly kingdom and application of an image of a mythological Valkyrie.

+  This symbolic relation gains more depth in the context of those symbols -- of Valkyris, thunder and rage, -- in the assumption of this civilization being related to rider gods through common application of those elements, as the postion of riders is framed in the narrative of a defic war with dragons, paralleling Olympian gods.

 - Sigils on [rider mantles](https://wiki.spiralknights.com/Rider_Mantle) do not resemble anything else seen on Cradle, fiendish sigils, [Owlite enchantments](https://wiki.spiralknights.com/File:Enchanter_Aura-Equipped.png), or [Sorcerer Aura](https://wiki.spiralknights.com/Sorcerer_Aura#Sorcerer_Aura).
 - `A brilliant, white helm belonging to a heavenly warrior` ([Heavenly Guardian Helm](https://wiki.spiralknights.com/Heavenly_Guardian_Helm)).